KHanghoj/DamMet/README.md

 -------------------------------------------------------------------------------

 DamMet is probabilistic model for mapping ancient methylomes using sequencing data underlying an ancient specimen.
 The model is implemented as a two step procedure.
 The first step recovers a maximum likelihood estimate (MLE) of the position specific deamination rates for methylated and unmethylated cytosine residues.
 The second step, making use of these deamination rates, returns a MLE of the methylation level in a user-defined genomic window.
-The two step procedure as implemented in DamMet is fully
+The software is multithreaded

 ## Installation ##
 DamMet is dependent on [htslib](https://github.com/samtools/htslib.git) and [nlopt](https://nlopt.readthedocs.io/en/latest).
 Both software will be downloaded and installed with DamMet.